 Crary Mills State Forest

-Camping - There are no designated camp sites on this property.
-Backcountry camping is allowed.
-Camping for more than three nights or in a group of ten or more requires a permit from a Forest Ranger.
-Camping is prohibited at any location within 150 feet from water, roads or trails.
+There are no designated campsites; however, at-large primitive camping is allowed.
+Campsites must be at least 150 feet away from the nearest road, trail, or body of water.
+Camping for more than three nights or in groups of ten or more requires a permit from a Forest Ranger.

 40 inch diameter Bur Oak